Sunday Services

 Multigenerational

 Please join us as we gather on the Sunday before Thanksgiving to break bread together and celebrate our gratitude for another year in the life of our beloved community.
+Bring family and friends!

 • December's over-arching theme is the Practice of Presence.